Triangulum constellation is located in the northern sky. Its name means “the triangle” in Latin.

 ε Trianguli (Epsilon Trianguli)

-Epsilon Trianguli is a binary star system with an apparent visual magnitude of 5.50.
+Epsilon Trianguli is a binary star system with an apparent magnitude of 5.50.
 It is approximately 390 light years distant from Earth.

 The primary component in the system is a white dwarf belonging to the spectral class A5 V, believed to be about 600 million years old.
 The star has a radius three times solar.
 The secondary star has a visual magnitude of 11.4 and lies at a separation of 3.9 seconds of arc from the primary star.
 The primary component is believed to have a dusty disk in orbit because it emits excess infrared radiation.